nodejs/docs/GOVERNANCE.md

 Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.
-These individuals are identified by the WG and their addition as Collaborators is discussed over GitHub issues - at time of writing, these individuals are encouraged to comment on [this speific issue][].
+These individuals are identified by the WG and their addition as Collaborators is discussed over GitHub issues - at time of writing, these individuals are encouraged to comment on [this specific issue][].

 Modifications of the contents of the Node.js Documentation WG repository are